cjp0421/jammming2024/README.md

 **Features**
 - Connects to a user's Spotify account
+- Allows a user to search Spotify for artists
+- Allows a user to see the albums of an artist with one click
+- Allows a user to search Spotify for albums
+- Allows a user to see the tracks of an album with one click
 - Allows a user to search Spotify for songs by track title
 - Allows a user to add tracks to a playlist
 - Allows a user to name playlists